 - 1. Proxy Voting

 - 2. The Global Sullivan Principles

 - 3. Anti-Terrorism Policies

 - 4. Sudan Policies

 - 5. United Nations Supported Principles for Responsible Investment (PRI)

 - 6. HiTIP Policies and Procedures (Created by the ERS to fulfill the mandate of Act 260, "A Bill For An Act Relating To The Innovation Economy.")

-1. Proxy Voting
+- 1. Proxy Voting

-The ERS has a fiduciary responsibility to act solely in the best interest of its members and beneficiaries and the right to vote proxies is considered by the ERS as an important part of its fiduciary duty.
-Proxy voting can be a powerful tool to affect company behavior and is preferable to divestment, which is a tool that reduces the size of the investible universe and gives up the influence inherent in the rights of equity ownership.
+The ERS has a fiduciary responsibility to act solely in the best interest of its members and beneficiaries and voting proxies is considered by the ERS as an important part of its fiduciary duty as it maximizes the rights of equity ownership.
+Proxies have economic value and must be voted in the interest of the ultimate shareholder of plan beneficiary.
 The ERS will use its rights as an active shareholder to manage risks and hold companies in which they invest accountable for the business decisions the companies make.